 Recipients seeking to use federal grant funds to purchase non-standard encryption features (e.g., 40-bit encryption, proprietary solutions, DES-OFB) or capabilities for new or existing equipment must ensure AES 256-bit encryption is also purchased to ensure their devices have the capability to interoperate in an encrypted mode.
-Agencies currently using DES-OFB may continue to invest in this encryption method for backward compatibility for interoperability but should migrate to AES.
-The continued use of DES-OFB or other non-standard encryption algorithms as primary encryption is strongly discouraged.
+Agencies currently using DES-OFB may continue to use this encryption method for interoperability but should migrate to AES for all encryption as soon as possible.
+The continued use of DES-OFB, its derivatives, or other non-standard encryption algorithms for any LMR encryption is strongly discouraged and presents substantial risks of compromised communications.